BroadbandForum/usp/specification/index.md

 These realities have created an opportunity for CE vendors, application developers, and broadband and mobile network providers.
 These connected devices and services need to be managed, monitored, troubleshot, and controlled in an easy to develop and interoperable way.
 A unified framework for these is attractive if we want to enable providers, developers, and vendors to create value for the end user.
 The goal should be to create system for developing, deploying, and supporting these services for end users on the platform created by their connectivity and components, that is, to be able to treat the connected user herself as a platform for applications.

-This is not the first time this problem has surfaced, however.
-When the Broadband Forum created the CPE WAN Management Protocol - commonly known by its document number, "TR-069" - this same need existed, focused on managing and deploying the end user’s gateway and other home networking equipment, adding value for the end user and reducing costs for providers.
-With the advent of CWMP, this created a new market for CPE management.
-As the protocol matured, it added the ability to extend the capabilities of user’s CPE through software modules, and the ability to manage and monitor any device in the home by its proxy mechanism.
-Coupled with robust and standardized data model covering a wide variety of domains, this flagship of the Broadband Forum has of the writing of this document reached over 350 million devices world-wide.

-This new world of the connected user as a platform provides the perfect opportunity to leverage the expertise and experience gained with CWMP.
-This allows us to improve on, evolve, and expand the use cases of CWMP including:

-*	App-store capabilities enabling the connected user to select, purchase, and install applications that utilize their connectivity and devices, and learn of new services that can be made available with suggested hardware.
-*	The ability to quickly and easily activate and provision smart home, voice and video, security, gaming, and energy services.
+To address this opportunity, use cases supported by USP include:

+* Management of IoT devices through re-usable data model objects.
 * Allowing the user to interact with their devices and services using customer portals or control points on their own smart devices.
-*	Service provider delivered assured broadband services with dedicated bandwidth or QoS.
 * The ability to have both the application and network service provider manage, troubleshoot, and control different aspects of the services they are responsible for, and enabling provider partnerships.
 * Providing a consistent user experience from mobile to home.

-This User Services Platform provides a scalable, interoperable, and efficient mechanism to meet the needs of the connected user and their application and network providers.
+* Simple migration from the [CPE WAN Management Protocol][2] (CWMP) - commonly known by its document number, "TR-069" - through use of the same data model and data modeling tools.

 ## Purpose and Scope